 You may be wondering about the costs to sell a house in New Jersey.
 Perhaps you feel it’s time to sell and want to inquire before moving forward.
 If it was me, I’d sure like to know how much my closing costs will be.
 It’s not a straightforward question to answer but let’s take a look.
+And don’t forget to contact me below to allow me to assist in selling your home.

 In New Jersey, the seller pays the commissions to the real estate agents.
 All commissions are negotiable but the average is 6%.
 Why this number?
 Well, 3% usually goes to the agent who lists your home and the other 3% goes to the agent who brings the buyer.
 This percentage is calculated by the sales price.
 If you sell your home for $200,000 then you will pay $12,000 in commissions.